Upper Deck Member

 After World War II, a demobilized ex-RAF pilot who had been stationed in Iraq, named Frederick Bosworth, as with many others, hoped to find a successful post-war career in civil aviation.
 Bosworth had an idea of flying spare parts to remote locations for the British protected oil rigs but he ended up in Bahrain, when his Auster Autocrat had engine failure and he barely made it to a Bahrain race track!

-As fate would have it, Bosworth and the top British Diplomat in Bahrain, Charles Belgrave, who was serving as an adviser to the Amir of Bahrain, struck up a friendship and soon Gulf Aviation was formed in 1949.
-By June 1951 Gulf Aviation's fleet was a mixture of unsuitable aircraft.
+As fate would have it, Bosworth and the top British Diplomat in Bahrain, Charles Belgrave, who was serving as an adviser to the Amir of Bahrain, struck up a friendship and soon Gulf Aviation was formed in early 1950.
+By June 1951, Gulf Aviation's fleet was a mixture of mostly unsuitable aircraft.

 (1957-Flying with The Gulf Aviation Falcon Facebook)